HadyMash/F20DL-CW/README.md

 You can also use the cli to sync notebooks by running `jupytext --sync <file>`.

-If you use VS Code, you can use [Jupytext Sync](https://marketplace.visualstudio.com/items?itemName=caenrigen.jupytext-sync) to sync the notebook and python files.
+If you use VS Code, you can use [Jupytext Sync](https://marketplace.visualstudio.com/items?itemName=caenrigen.jupytext-sync) to sync the notebook and python files (make sure you configure the extension's settings to sync properly).
 If you're using neovim, you can use [Molten](https://github.com/benlubas/molten-nvim) with [Jupytext.nvim](https://github.com/GCBallesteros/jupytext.nvim) (check [Molten](https://github.com/benlubas/molten-nvim) for configuration instructions).
-If you're using another editor, you may find a similar Jupytext extension
+If you're using another editor, you may find a similar Jupytext extension.

 ### Git hooks